Sahamati/Observability_Instrumentation/specs/telemetry.md

 Metric event is used by Network Participants to share business metrics data with the network observability infrastructure.

-Following is the event data spec which is defined in the Open Network Telemetry Spec:
+Following is the metric data spec as per the Open Network Telemetry Spec:

 ```js
 {